ezeoleaf/awesome-golang-repositories/README.md

 [1backend](https://github.com/1backend/1backend): Run your web apps easily with a complete platform that you can install on any server.
 Build composable microservices and lambdas.
 [gpay](https://github.com/tangfeixiong/gpay): An open source micro-service of China online payments, e.g. Alipay, UnionPay & WeChatPay
 [go-interview](https://github.com/shomali11/go-interview): Collection of Technical Interview Questions solved with Go
 [go-pingbot](https://github.com/MedzikUser/go-pingbot): ⚡ This application "pings" websites every few minutes.
 It can be used to keep the application alive on e.g. glitch.me or repl.it.
+[vugu](https://github.com/vugu/vugu): Vugu: A modern UI library for Go+WebAssembly (experimental)